BillyBobz/BCUPassCracker/README.md

 Strength = 0

 #Strength calculated on character length + special character amount + integer amount
+#Score should be high to be considered a good password

 Low = int()
 Medium = int()